SAINT PHILIP NERI CHURCH PARISH CEMETERY

 No grave easement shall be used for any other purpose than for the burial of the human remains.

-Cemetery Management disclaims all responsibility for loss or damage from causes beyond its reasonable control and especially from damage caused by the elements, an act of God, common enemy, thieves, vandals, strikers, explosions, insurrections, or order of any military or civil authority, whether the damage be direct or collateral, other than as herein provided.
+Cemetery Management disclaims all responsibility for loss or damage from causes beyond its reasonable control including but not limited to damage caused by an indepedent contractor, the elements, an act of God, common enemy, thieves, vandals, strikers, explosions, insurrections, or order of any military or civil authority, whether the damage be direct or collateral, other than as herein provided.

 Grave easement-holders are granted only the right to interment or inurnment in their graves.
 Cemetery Management reserves the right to refuse to permit the interment or inurnment of anyone who was not, at the time of the death, the holder of the grave easement or a relative by blood or marriage.